A complete guide to visiting Udawalawe national park, Sri Lanka

 A family of elephants in Udawalawe National Park, Sri Lanka

-Our tour package included breakfast and we were treated to a gorgeous array of fruit, eggs and bread with orange juice and tea, which the driver and guide set up for us on a little table and chairs, overlooking the reservoir.
+Depending on the tour you book, you can get little extras included.
+Our tour package included breakfast and we were treated to a gorgeous array of fruit, eggs and bread with orange juice and tea.
+The driver and guide set up the breakfast on a little table and chairs, overlooking the reservoir.
 We were definitely not expecting such a luxurious breakfast and we felt very spoilt!

 Udawalawe Reservoir in Udawalawe National Park, Sri Lanka

-Breakfast with a view in Udawalawe national park
+Breakfast with a view in the National Park

 Also in Udawalawe is the Elephant Transit Home.
 The transit home is supported by the Born free foundation and was set up to rehabilitate orphaned elephants.
 The elephants are then released back into their natural habitat, many into the Udawalawe national park.